-After walking around for like 30 minutes I immediately got the fuzz about traveling to Isla Holbox.
-Wow what a little paradise up on the north coast of Yucatan peninsula!
-The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and all the backpackers.
-This was totally my place to live my islandlife!
-I was happy I decided to visit Isla Holbox for the first time in my life.
+Just 30 minutes after I arrived I knew immediately that traveling to Isla Holbox was a great decision!
+Wow, what a little paradise I just discovered up on the north coast of the Yucatan peninsula!
+The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and so many travelers and happy faces.
+The perfect place to live an islandlife!

 Holbox means ‘black hole’ in Mayan language and is the name of an island 10 kilometers (6 miles) off the north coast in Yucatan.
 It is part of the Quintana Roo state and most of the island is actually a protected Biosphere Reserve declared in 2004 by Ramsar (UNESCO).
 That part that is occupied by locals and the Isla Holbox tourism industry is becoming one of the most popular tourist destinations in the Yucatan.